bsodzik/distributed-java-intro/0-introduction/README.md

 ### Goal ###
 - Who is who
 - Get familiar with course plan and rules
+- Propose changes in course plan (if any)
 - Configure GIT
 - Configure Maven